Take the NHIF Comprehensive Home Infusion Provider Survey

-Enrollment is Open for the Initial Sample Interval of the 2019 Patient Satisfaction Benchmarking Program
+Enrollment is Open for the 2019 Patient Satisfaction Benchmarking Program

 The National Home Infusion Foundation (NHIF) Benchmarking Program aims to collect industry-wide, standardized data to establish a national reference point (benchmark) for performance metrics that have the potential to improve the quality and efficiency of patient care.
 These benchmarks will represent the standard for which providers can compare their individual performance.
 Without the ability to compare results, data from an individual location lacks context.
 Overall, benchmarking makes data more actionable by identifying performance gaps and acknowledging industry best practices.
 The first benchmarking metric will allow comparisons between organizations using the NHIF Uniform Patient Satisfaction Survey Questions.
 Learn more about enrolling.

 Uniform Patient Satisfaction Survey Questions for Home Infusion Providers